toringer/home-assistant-thermostat-setback/README.md

 - **Automatic Setback Control**: Automatically switches between normal and setback temperatures based on a schedule helper device
 - **Manual Override**: Force setback using a manual override.
-- **External Override**: Activate forced setback mode by monitoring a configured binary sensor
+- **External Override**: Activate forced setback mode by monitoring a binary sensor or switch entity

 ## Installation